-We all need a little bit of colour in our lives.
+We all need to add colour in our lives.
 Colour sets the mood and the tone of the home but when it comes to decorating and adding colour, we tend to focus on the walls, leaving the interior styling and furniture as an afterthought.
 Here at The Wooden Furniture Store, we think when it comes to creating beautiful interiors, it pays to get creative with colour.
 Over the last 12 months we’ve seen the return of bolder interior colours as homeowners become more confident of their decorating choices and embrace dramatic hues.
 While the delicate neutrals and Scandi grays will remain popular, vibrant colour is becoming a chic alternative.
 So, whether you want a pop or burst here and there, or you want to pack a colourful punch, we’ve got some creative and unexpected ways to add a little more color to your home this Spring.

 Paint an accent wall

 You will find that you can add a real punch of colour by painting just one wall in a room.
 This will really change the focal point without getting into a major decorating project and make the room look more interesting, you can zone different areas, change the proportions of a space or simply make it look even more beautiful.
 An empty nook or alcove could be the perfect spot and accent walls can work just as well in a neutral colour, as a bright one.